CREESTL/NanoTrade/docs/contracts/interfaces/IBentureAdmin.md

-> An interface of a factory of custom ERC20 tokens
+> An interface of a factory of custom ERC20 tokens;